Codecademy/gamut/packages/variance/docs/theme.md

 - `build()` - Called when all mutations are finished and we get the finalized and fully typed design system objects.

 ## `serializeTokens()`

+### Arguments

+- `tokens` any set of tokens.
+- `prefix` a string to prefix any tokens
+- `theme` to reference existing tokens specifically for breakpoints.

 This method predictably maps token literal values to CSS variables.
 We use this to store relational or contextual information in a single reference.